 Course introduces principles of Project Management as defined by the Project Management Institute (PMI).
 Content includes experiential exercises and team participation to gain experience with computer-based project management procedures, and to increase basic familiarity with state-of-the-art project management software.
-Credit cannot be received in both MGT 236 and CIS 236.
+Credit toward graduation cannot be received for both MGT 236 and CIS 236.

 Course supports advanced knowledge of Professional and Personal Coaching with a focus on application.
 Students will learn strategies to create a structure for various coaching approaches under the guidance of the instructor.

 Course offers opportunity to earn credits in a directed work experience.
 Content includes required attendance at Management Seminars with other management interns to discuss and share on-the-job learning experiences, such as job problems and management case problems; seminars involve guest lecturers speaking on topics of special interest to management personnel.

 Course offers an intensive review of project management concepts and the application of these concepts to various business scenarios in preparation for the Project Management Professional (PMP) certification exam.
 Credit toward graduation cannot be received for both MGT 253 and CIS 253.

 Course covers fundamental talent acquisition principles and practices.
 Content is focused on the interdependence of organizational performance and effective sourcing, recruitment, selection, and staffing in human resource management.